CSA-FEDERATE/Proposed-BuildingBlocks/WorkInProgress/S-BB/AppLayer/BB_Standardized_Description_of_Data_from_Related_Domains.md

 ## Description
 <!-- General Description of the BB -->
+This work package focuses on developing a standardized framework for describing data from varied domains like people and the environment, ensuring uniformity, interoperability, and enhanced analytical capabilities.

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->
+Current data description practices are inconsistent across domains such as people and the environment, leading to challenges in data integration and analysis.
+This work package aims to create a standardized set of data description protocols and formats applicable to these and other domains, which helps to facilitates easier data integration, enhances the accuracy of cross-domain analyses, and streamlines data management.

+Example usage: Data Integration

 ## Governance Applicable S-BB(s)
 <!-- Reference to e.g. UN/EU CRA Cyber Resilience Act; UNECE 156 - Software update and software update management system